coderkhaleesi/WhackJobs/README.md

 The fields that will be displayed are - Job Title, Salary (if available), Job Description, Location, Visa Sponsorship, Link to Apply, Additional insights if available.

 Another page -> Job Insights (How many total jobs with a particular title?
 Where are the most jobs?)

+##Step 1 - Let's start by determining the stack.
+I am using Python Flask for backend development.

+First, I want to GET all jobs from different platforms and save them in a database.
+Also, schedule this job for every week preferably using Jenkins.